smallsco/mojave/README.md

 * If a snake moves into a wall, it dies.

 ### Battles
-* If a snake moves into another snake's tail, it dies.
+* If a snake moves into another snake's body, it dies.
 * If two snakes move into the same tile simultaneously, the shorter snake will die.
 	* If both snakes are the same size, both snakes die.